-São Paulo's fifth avenue
+São Paulo's 5th Avenue

-A few minutes from Ibirapuera, you will be in one of the busiest districts in town, the Jardins.
-The neighborhood is very complete and offers tons of options for shop, savor, arts and business.
-Start visiting the famous MASP (Museum of Arts of São Paulo) and delight yourself with its modern and contemporary collection of arts.
-For lunch, stop by at D.O.M. with an intriguing menu signed by Chef Alex Atala, the only 2-star Michelin Guide in Brazil.
-Have after lunch a unique shopping experience at the Fifth Avenue of São Paulo, Oscar Freire Street.
-The best Brazilian stylists are here and you can renovate your wardrobe with high-class pieces.
+A few minutes from Ibirapuera, you will be in one of the busiest districts in town: the Jardins.
+The neighbourhood is very complete and offers loads of options for shopping, tasting, arts and business.
+Start by visiting the famous MASP (Museum of Arts of São Paulo) and delight yourself with its modern and contemporary collection.
+For lunch, stop by D.O.M., offering an intriguing menu signed by Chef Alex Atala.
+After lunch, enjoy a unique shopping experience at the Fifth Avenue of São Paulo: Oscar Freire Street.
+The best Brazilian stylists are here, and you can renew your wardrobe with beautiful pieces.

 São Paulo State Symphonic Orchestra